ladyerin42-boat/trip2025/README.txt

 ﻿
+# Overview

+Add markers to a JSON file and show the markers on a map.

+Markers are added using markers-editor.html which runs on the local machine.
+Edited marker file is temporarily saved to the Downloads folder and must be copied back to the project folder.
+Use Visual Studio to push the updated project to github.

+Markers are shown on index.html at https://ladyerin42-boat.github.io/trip2025/index.html?nocache=1

 # Adding markers to a map

+## Run the editor page locally

 In terminal, run the server.py script in the project folder to create a localhost